erymuzuan/rx/source/web/web.sph/docs/custom-login-page.md

-Now create the corresponsing Razor View in Views\Login\Index.cshtml, your view need to contains at least a form with UserName and password field and set to POST to `Sph/SphAccount/Login` to use Reactive Developer internal ASP.Net membership providers.
+Now create the corresponding Razor View in Views\Login\Index.cshtml, your view need to contains at least a form with UserName and password field and set to POST to `Sph/SphAccount/Login` to use Reactive Developer internal ASP.Net membership providers.
 Or you can post it to your own custom membership provider.

 ```html
   <form method="POST" action="/Sph/SphAccount/Login" accept-charset="UTF-8">